On the topology of the atmosphere advected by a periodic array of axisymmetric thin-cored vortex rings: A single thin-cored, axisymmetric vortex ring

 When $\epsilon < \epsilon_{c}$, the vortex ring is `thin-bodied' and carries a torus-like atmosphere of particles around it, with a `hole' in the middle.
 When $\epsilon > \epsilon_{c}$, the vortex ring is `thick-bodied' and all of the fluid enclosed by the ring in the $(z_0, r<1, \theta)$-plane is contained in the vortex atmosphere, moving together with the ring for all time.
 As $\epsilon$ increases above $\epsilon_{c}$, the thickness of the vortex atmosphere (in the $z$ direction) increases.

-Two quantities $d$ and $h$ are useful for quantifying this bifurcation in streamline topology.
-The variable $h$ is the distance, in the $r$ direction, between the central axis and the homoclinic point $P$, and $d$ is the distance, in the $z$ direction, between the heteroclinic points $Q$ and $R$.
-Figure \ref{fig:singleringbifurcationdiagram} shows $h$ and $d$ as a function of $\epsilon$.
+As shown in figure~\ref{fig:single-ring-psi}(a,b), $h$ is the distance between the central axis and the co-moving stagnation point in the plane of the ring, labeled point $P$.
+Given any value of $\epsilon < \ec$, this distance can be found by solving the equation

+to determine $h$.
+Hicks \cite{Hicks1919} was the first to give \eqref{eq:h-eqn} in terms of elliptic integrals, and he describes a procedure for solving this implicit equation (see \cite{Hicks1919}, pp.~607-611).

+As shown in figure~\ref{fig:single-ring-psi}(d,e), $d$ is the distance between the heteroclinic points $Q$ and $R$ and represents the (axial) extent of the vortex atmosphere.
+The dividing streamline, given by $\psit = 0$, can be used to determine $d$ by solving

+with any given value of $\epsilon > \ec$.
+Hicks \cite{Hicks1919} gives a closed-form expression for the solution to \eqref{eq:d-eqn} by means of polynomial approximations to elliptic integrals; the reader is referred to \cite{Hicks1919} for this analytical treatment.

+Figure \ref{fig:singleringbifurcationdiagram} shows $h$ and $d$ as functions of $\epsilon$, determined numerically from \eqref{eq:h-eqn} and \eqref{eq:d-eqn}, respectively.
 As $\epsilon$ increases from a small value up to $\ec$, $h$ decreases as $(\ec-\epsilon)^{1/2}$.
 When $\epsilon > \ec$, $d$ is zero because the homoclinic point $P$ no longer exists; instead, two heteroclinic points $Q$ and $R$ appear on the central axis, and the distance between them, $d$, varies as $(\epsilon - \ec)^{1/2}$.
-Both the bifurcation leading to the destruction of the critical point $P$ and that leading to the creation of two critical points $Q$ and $R$ therefore serve as axisymmetric analogs of the saddle-node bifurcation (see, e.g., \cite{strogatz2015}).
+Both the bifurcation leading to the destruction of the critical point $P$ and that leading to the creation of two critical points $Q$ and $R$ therefore serve as axisymmetric analogs of the saddle-node bifurcation (see, e.g.,~\cite{Strogatz2018}).
 The destruction and creation of degenerate critical points observed here is, in fact, the expected behavior for codimension-1 bifurcations near the axis in an axisymmetric flow~\cite{Brons1999a}, which are known to scale as the square root of the bifurcation parameter.